KacperOdzimek/Demiurg/README.md

 # Platform Support

-Most Demiurg libraries are platform-independent.
-They either rely on Demiurg's platform abstraction interfaces or do not require any platform-specific code.

-Only a few libraries in include/platform have platform-specific backends.
+Demiurg libraries in include/platform have platform-specific backends.
 Their current support status is listed below.

 > **Note:** Platform support is actively expanding.
 Additional operating systems and graphics backends will be implemented over time.